wttech/gradle-aem-plugin/README.md

 * both.

 By distinguishing `fromProject`, `fromBundle` or `fromCompose` there is ability to create any assembly CRX package with content of any type without restructuring the project.

-Even when using `fromProject` there is an ability to customize options like `bundlePath`, `bundleRunMode`, decide to include only JCR contents, only bundles and more.
+When using `fromProject` there is an ability to pass lambda to customize options like `bundlePath`, `bundleRunMode`, decide to include only JCR contents, only bundles and more.

 Only one must have rule to be kept while developing a multi-module project is that **all Vault filter roots of all projects must be exclusive**.
 In general, they are most often exclusive, to avoid strange JCR installer behaviors, but sometimes exceptional [workspace filter](http://jackrabbit.apache.org/filevault/filter.html) rules are being applied like `mode="merge"` etc.

-To control what should be taken from each project, pass options lambda to `fromProject` method.
-Using this project options it is possible to take only JCR content, OSGi bundle, customize bundle run mode etc.

 ##### Expandable properties